|Me and my mom attending|

 Among the several Qatari companies exhibiting their products or services, I enjoyed talking with Hesham Elfeshawy and learning about At Home Doc, a digital health platform supporting on-demand home doctor and other healthcare services.
 The application also provides virtual consultation and telemedicine enabled by voice transcription.

 The Eureka Park™ marketplace at CES provides startups with a unique opportunity to showcase their ingenuity.
 Walking around the startup exhibits, I met Tammy Dorsey, the founder and chief executive of Prenatal Hope, a Kansas-based company that created the VivO2, a utero testing device that instantly and effectively reads fetus oxygen levels.
-Ms. Dorsey said (Wichita State University, where Ms. Dorsey received her undergraduate degree and is currently pursuing a graduate degree in published an article on Nov.
+Ms. Dorsey said that by measuring a baby's pH level, VivO2 provides attending doctors the crucial data necessary to make confident decisions and accurately detect fetal distress.
+She added that her company "exists to provide hope for families through reducing infant mortality with our biomedical innovations."
+(Wichita State University, where Ms. Dorsey received her undergraduate degree and is currently pursuing a graduate degree in published an article on Nov.
 6, 2018 that provides a good overview of the goals Ms. Dorsey is trying to achieve through her company.)

 |Ellie Smart Pill Box|

 Regina Vatterott serves as the co-founder of EllieGrid.
 Her company in Texas created the Ellie Smart Pill Box, a Bluetooth-enabled pillbox for families and individuals with healthy lifestyles that organizes pills by type instead of time.
 As a result, you can refill Ellie in seconds by simply pouring your pills straight from the bottle into one of the seven appropriate compartments.